lowlighter/mizu/@mizu/refresh/README.md

 ## Notes

 > [!WARNING]
 > Context is recreated from the initial root context and the element itself, meaning intermediate computations are not retained.
-Use this only on elements that can be rendered independently to avoid unexpected behavior.
+Use this only on elements that can be rendered independently to avoid unexpected errors.

 > [!WARNING]
 > Avoid using with iterative directives like [`*for`](#for) as [`*refresh`](#refresh) will be duplicated for each generated element.